GrossfieldLab/loos/README.md

 can be found using semantic versioning (e.g. release-2.3.1, release-2.3.0, ...)

+We recommend that, unless you want to develop with LOOS, that you stick to downloading releases either by using tags, the releases tab in GitHub, or downloading a release tarball from sourceforge.

 For help with installing LOOS, please see the [INSTALL](INSTALL.md) file.
 For more details about what has changed in LOOS, see the [ChangeLog](ChangeLog) file.